 And having been there, I can say they are true, Italy is an extraordinary country for the traveler.
 And the best of all: impressive geology all around the country.
 The volcanism of course, Vesuv, Etna and Stromboli, hot springs, mud pools and more.
 Many phenomena got their scientific name from the Italian term, eg Mofetta, Fumarole.
 Then there are numerous mines all over the country which are show mines today.
 The caves are distributed all over the country, and there are many.
 The artificial underground structures are massive and date back more than 2,000 years, many of them of Roman origin.

-Caves have always the temperature of the long year average outside.
-In Italy this means 14-15 °C. Only caves at a high altitude are colder.
-And some caves with thermal springs are much warner.
-But the typical temperature is too cool for a t-shirt, so dont forget to bring a sweater.
+Caves have always the temperature of the long year average outside, in Italy this means 14-15 °C. Only caves at a high altitude are colder, and some caves with thermal springs are much warmer.
+But the typical temperature is still too cool for a t-shirt, so don't forget to bring a sweater.

 Most show caves are maintained by private owners or the respective community, only a few are maintained by a caving club.
 But Italy is a tourist country for many centuries, and it seems they are used to make a living from selling souvenirs.
 So it is forbidden to take pictures, instead you should buy the postcards and souvenir books.
 They are not expensive, but the quality is poor, of both the printing quality and the content.